Tom6255/obsidian-one-click_clear_link/README.md

 ## How to Use

-1. Install the plugin: You can install this plugin via Obsidian's community plugin marketplace by searching for "obsidian-one-click_clear_link", or manually download the plugin files and place them in your vault's plugins folder (`.obsidian/plugins/obsidian-one-click_clear_link`).
+1. Install the plugin: You can install this plugin via Obsidian's community plugin marketplace by searching for "obsidian-remove_brackets_plugin", or manually download the plugin files and place them in your vault's plugins folder (`.obsidian/plugins/obsidian-remove_brackets_plugin`).
 2. Enable the plugin: Enable the plugin in your Obsidian settings.
 3. Usage:
     * Click the "x" icon in the ribbon.
-    * Alternatively, open the command palette (Ctrl/Cmd + P), search for "obsidian-one-click_clear_link (Command)", and execute.
+    * Alternatively, open the command palette (Ctrl/Cmd + P), search for "Remove Brackets and Content (Command)", and execute.

 ## Development